autismuk/Font-Manager/README.md

 If you are relying on Composer or Storyboard to clean up your display objects, this will work but *only* if the animation is off.
 When the animation is on a reference to the object is maintained, so it will not garbage collect.
 You can use str4:stop() to stop animation or str4:removeSelf() to stop everything, and clean up the string.
+It will look like it works, but it doesn't, it will keep a reference.

 Note: fm, assumes you've done something like fm = require("fontmanager")